 The 2016 Talisman was its final edition as a yearbook.
 Beginning in Fall 2016, the Talisman became a magazine focused on the life and culture of WKU, Bowling Green and Southern Kentucky and issued twice a year — late in fall and spring semesters.
 Its accompanying website, WKUTalisman.com, is a thriving venue for popular culture material related to life at WKU.

-Herald and Talisman writers and photographers contribute significantly to the WKU School of Media’s long history of top finishes in the William Randolph Hearst Foundation overall national championship among accredited undergraduate programs.
+Herald and Talisman writers and photographers contribute significantly to the WKU School of Media & Communication’s long history of top finishes in the William Randolph Hearst Foundation overall national championship among accredited undergraduate programs.

 Cherry Creative was launched in Fall 2018 as a branded-content studio to help businesses and other clients reach the WKU community through our publications, special events, sponsored content, special sections and other novel means.
 It was among several key recommendations implemented from a student-run brainstorming team that studied the future of the College Height Herald during the Fall 2017 semester.
 Separate from the newsrooms, Cherry Creative gives students experience working directly for clients, who can review and approve their work.
 Cherry Creative was awarded the first-ever Innovation Pacemaker from Associated Collegiate Press in 2020 for its WKU Graduate Gallery project, which generated significant revenue during the first several months of the global coronavirus pandemic, which closed the university to in-person classes during the Spring 2020 semester.
 Cherry Creative also is responsible for our largest revenue-generating efforts, including View of the Hill magazine for incoming freshmen, the WKU Housing Fair and the Best of the Hill Festival.